 If you have a product that is included in the recall, do not use the product but contact Reckitt/Mead Johnson at 866-534-9986 or email@example.com for return instructions and replacement product.
 If your infant consumed formula from a recalled batch, and you suspect she or he is having an adverse reaction, immediately call your pediatrician.

-The Virginia WIC Program WIC stands for the Special Supplemental Nutrition Program for Women, Infants and Children.
+The goal of Virginia WIC (Women, Infants, and Children) is to improve the health of pregnant women, infants and children (under 5 years) through better nutrition and access to health care.
 The Program provides nutrition education, breastfeeding promotion and support, supplemental nutritious foods, counseling at WIC clinics, and screening and referrals to other health, welfare, and social services.
-The goal of the Program is to improve the health of pregnant women, infants and children (under 5 years) through better nutrition and access to health care.
-To be eligible for the WIC Program, applicants must meet categorical, residential, income and nutrition risk requirements.
+To be eligible for the WIC Program, applicants must meet categorical, residential, income, and nutrition risk requirements.